uchicago-cs/student-resource-guide/index.rst

 - **Tutorials**: A couple of useful tutorials covering certain tools and skills you may need in your classes.
 - **Style Guides**: Style guides you may be required to follow in your programming assignments.
 - **Other Resources**: Other useful resources.
+- **About This Guide**: Information about the guide itself, including how to get assistance or suggest changes/improvements.

 .. toctree::
    :maxdepth: 2